Canoeing Calories Burned Calculator

 How does body weight affect calories burned during canoeing?

 Body weight significantly impacts calorie burn during canoeing.
-A 120-lb person burns about 95 calories in 30 minutes, while a 250-lb person burns approximately 198 calories in the same time.
+At the selected MET value of 3.5, a 120-lb person burns about 100 calories in 30 minutes, while a 250-lb person burns approximately 208 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does canoeing work?